openebs-archive/cstor-operators/docs/troubleshooting/rancher_prerequisite.md

 #### Step2: Add extra_binds under kubelet service in cluster YAML

-After installing the initiator tool on your nodes, edit the YAML for your cluster, editing the kubelet configuration to mount the iSCSI binary and configuration, as shown in the sample below.
+After installing the iSCSI initiator on your nodes, bind them into the kubelet container by editing rancher cluster.yaml, as shown in the sample below.
 ```sh
 services:
     kubelet: